shakedg1234/Arkanoid-Game-in-Java/README.md

 # Arkanoid Game in Java

 ## Overview

 This is a Java-based implementation of the classic Arkanoid game.
 The game features a paddle controlled by the player and a ball that bounces off the paddle and bricks.
 The goal is to break all the bricks without letting the ball touch the ground.
+I wrote this project, an Arkanoid game, as part of an Object-Oriented Programming course I took at Bar Ilan University.

 ## Features
 - **Paddle Movement:** Use keyboard arrows to control the paddle's movement.